mewband12/mewband12/README.md

 ### Hi there 👋,
 - 🔭 I’m currently working on a Master degree in Environmental Data Science and Machine Learning and an education startup.
 Please have a look at my second github account used during my master degree: edsml-e9f182c7
-- 🌱 I’m currently learning FullStack development, and a ton of different coding related topics
+- 🌱 I’m currently learning FullStack development
-- 👯 I’m looking to collaborate on any tech and educational related jobs
-- 📫 How to reach me: https://www.linkedin.com/feed/